*GAS Section

 Isotopologues (See RFM Handling of Isotopologues)

-8. The Isotope (ISO) qualifier may only be used for 'line' molecules (i.e. not cross-section molecules), those with HITRAN/RFM indices 1:99.
+6. ISO: The Isotopologue qualifier may only be used for 'line' molecules (i.e. not cross-section molecules), those with HITRAN/RFM indices 1:99.
 The effect is to apply a selection criterion to the HITRAN database so that only transitions belonging to the specified isotopes are read in.

-9. The value refers to the HITRAN "local ID" nomenclature, ordered such that 1=most abundant.
-Negative values can also be used, interpreted as excluding particular isotopes.
+The value refers to the HITRAN "local ID" nomenclature, ordered such that 1=most abundant.

 Vibrational Bands (See RFM Vibrational Level Assignments)

-11. The vibrational bands (LGQ:UGQ) are identified by the RFM indices for each vibrational state, whose definition depends on the form of the molecule but 1=ground state in all cases.
+7. (LGQ:UGQ): The vibrational bands are identified by the RFM indices for each vibrational state, whose definition depends on the form of the molecule but 1=ground state in all cases.
 Either the lower or upper indicies numbers may be replaced by a wildcard character '*', indicating that all transitions with a particular upper/lower level are to be included.
-However, these are checked for logical consistency with other selections, eg you can't have (1:*) and (1:4) in the qualifier list for the same molecule.
+However, these are checked for logical consistency with other selections, eg you cannot have (1:*) and (1:4) in the qualifier list for the same molecule.

 Example